Feisal Salum: International

-Zanzibar
+Zanzibar,Tanzania

-He played at the 2017 CECAFA Cup with the Zanzibar national football team.
+Salum played at the 2017 CECAFA Cup with the Zanzibar national football team.

-During the 2025 Mapinduzi Cup, Salum chose to represent Zanzibar instead of Tanzania.
-During the competition, he scored his first goal for Zanzibar during a 1–0 win against Tanzania on 3 January 2025.
+During the 2025 Mapinduzi Cup, Salum chose to represent Zanzibar instead of Tanzania Mainland.
+During the competition, he scored his first goal for Zanzibar during a 1–0 win against Tanzania Mainland on 3 January 2025.

 Tanzania

-He made his Tanzania national football team debut on 16 October 2018 in an AFCON qualifier against Cape Verde.
+Salum made his Tanzania national football team debut on 16 October 2018 in an AFCON qualifier against Cape Verde.

-He was selected for Tanzania's 2019 Africa Cup of Nations squad.
+He was selected for Tanzania's Africa Cup of Nations squads in 2019, 2023 and 2025.
+On 30 December 2025, he scored in a 1–1 draw against Tunisia during the latter tournament, securing his nation's qualification for the knockout stages for the first time in their history as one of the best third-placed teams.

 Career statistics

 International

-As of match played 22 August 2025.
+As of match played 30 December 2025.